 - • Provides detailed feedback on what to improve

 Presentation matters more than most applicants realize.
-Dress in business casual, maintain 60-70% eye contact, speak clearly at a moderate pace.
-No fake accents — simple, clear English wins.
+Business casual, 60-70% eye contact, clear speech at a moderate pace.
+No fake accents — simple English wins.
+And with interview waivers eliminated in 2025, almost everyone now faces an in-person interview.
 See our complete interview day guide for dress code photos and timeline.

 Business Casual